Why Do Dogs Sleep at Your Feet or on Your Legs? Real Reasons Explained

 • It doesn’t disrupt sleep

-• There’s no guarding behavior
+• There’s no guarding behaviour

 • The dog is emotionally balanced